 Your developers spend a surprising amount of time being stuck, or sawing away with tools they don’t know need sharpening.
-A learning technique that’s especially useful during Agile adoption is to have a small group of developers sit together and all focus on the same programming problems at the same time.
+A learning technique that’s especially useful is to have a small group of developers sit together and all focus on the same programming problems at the same time.
 This spreads knowledge and skills very rapidly.
 Consider the possibility that software development is actually knowledge creation, not conventional manufacturing or construction.

 Code Smells Workshop

 Even a child can write code that works.
 But the real costs of the software aren’t in the initial creation.
 It takes decades to master the craft of well designed code (and tests) that reduce the long term costs.
 In the crush of meeting short-term deadlines, developers working alone typically develop bad habits that seem normal to them.
 In the code smells workshop, participants learn to identify up to a dozen harmful patterns in real code, and of course how to prevent them.